Lesson 3: Creating a Mailing Label Report

 - Select File > Print and then specify the settings in the Print dialog box according to your requirements.

-- Select File > Options again and select Insert field name label with field in the Component category, so that later when you add fields to reports, Designer adds their name labels automatically.
+- Select File > Options again to enable the Insert field name label with field option in the Component category, so that later when you add fields to reports, Designer will add their name labels automatically.

 If the report does not look correct, you can compare it to the final version of the report included in Designer.
 To do this, save and close your current catalog, and then open the JinfonetGourmetJava.cat catalog file located at